Family Child Care

-When you need professional care with the comfort of home, our Child Development Homes (CDH) are here to help.
-CDH Providers are self-employed individuals operating a Family Child Care (FCC) business in their own home, and often have previous early childhood education experience.
-They undergo regular inspections, and receive ongoing programming support and extensive training – exactly like our Child Development Centers.
+When you need professional care with the comfort of home, Family Child Care (formerly, Child Development Homes) is here to help.
+FCC providers are self-employed individuals operating the business in their own home, and often have previous early childhood education experience.
+They undergo regular inspections, and receive ongoing program support and extensive training – exactly like our Child Development Centers.
 They’re here to promote overall social, emotional, cognitive, and physical growth – all while building school readiness skills.

 • Full or part-time care for children ages 6 weeks to 12 years